MI Skin Dermatology Center: Melda Isaac, MD

 What are treatments like?

 After a chemical peel, your fresh skin will be very sensitive.
 Before going outside, be sure to apply a sunscreen with at least SPF 30.
-Dr. Isaac and her highly trained staff in Washington, DC will prescribe a home care regimen in order to ensure proper healing.
+Dr. Isaac, Dr. Yanes, and their highly trained staff in Washington, DC will prescribe a home care regimen in order to ensure proper healing.

 Schedule a dermatology consultation today!

 All treatments require a pre-consultation in order to determine which type of peel would be best for your skin and desired results.
 Sometimes a pre-treatment skin care routine may be established in order to achieve optimal results from your peel.
 If you think that a chemical peel may be a good solution for your skin care needs, contact the MI Skin Dermatology Center in Washington DC today to schedule your consultation!
 To learn more and make an appointment, call (202) 393-7546 today!

 About Our Doctors

 Dr. Melda Isaac and Dr. Daniel Yanes are consistently recognized among the top dermatologists in Washington, DC.
 Our board-certified dermatologists provide both medical and cosmetic dermatology services with professionalism and compassion.
 Their specialized expertise in injectables and an eye for creating natural-looking results have made them a sought-after source for excellent dermatological care.

 Founder and Director of MI Skin Dermatology and Laser CenterMeet Dr. Isaac

 Daniel Yanes, MD